packgenome/PackGenome-Artifacts/README.md

 ### **(E0):** Import Docker Image

-Download the packed `docker image`, then run the commands below to build a docker container.
+Download the packed [`Docker image`](https://zenodo.org/records/10030074), then run the commands below to build a docker container.

 1. Import the packed docker image